 The most important thing for an espresso cup is thermal insulation.
 Espresso gets cold in seconds.
 Part of the reason is the lower brewing temperature; the other reason is the small volume of the coffee.
-With a small volume the heat exchange is much faster.
-For this reason the most important feature of an espresso cup is the insulation.
+With a small volume, the heat exchange is much faster.
+For this reason, the most important feature of an espresso cup is the insulation.
 Regular glass cups are cute, but they lose temperature very fast.
 In fact Mark Prince has an entire article dedicated to this.
 The best are the double wall glass cups and the ceramic ones.
-Yes glass can be fine for espresso cups, it it’s designed properly.
+Yes, glass can be fine for espresso cups, if it’s designed properly.

 The ceramic ones can hold the espresso hot for a longer time, but they need to be preheated.
 To be honest, I never preheat mine.
 I like to drink my coffee a bit colder, so I can taste it, and understand the flavors.
 If coffee it’s too hot, all I can taste it’s burning coffee.
 Among ceramic materials, the best is porcelain.
 Porcelain retains heat the longest, but if don’t prewar your cup can lower your dink’s temperature consistently.
 Again, I never heat my porcelain cup, but you might want to.